CantoLang/canto/docs/canto in a nutshell.md

 ##2.
 Running Canto

 As described above, the runtime platform for Canto is a web server, specifically the Canto server, which is a standalone web server attached to a compiler and a runtime evaluation engine.
-Alternatively, the Canto server can run as a servlet, which operates the same but piggybacks on an existing web server rather than providing its own web server.
+The Canto server can run as a servlet, piggybacking on an existing web server rather than providing its own web server.

-The reference implementation of the Canto server is written in Java, so Canto also requires a standard Java runtime environment (JRE) to run.

 A Canto application consists of one or more text files containing code written in Canto.
 This code defines responses.
 When the Canto server is launched, it compiles the source files into an internal representation, then listens for requests.
 When the server receives a request, it constructs an appropriate response by evaluating the Canto code that defines it.

+Alternatively, it's possible to run Canto more like a conventional language, as a script invoked from the command line.

+The reference implementation of the Canto server is written in Java, so Canto also requires a standard Java runtime environment (JRE) to run.

 ###2.1 Configuration

-It's possible to configure Canto by means of parameters on the command line (if run as a standalone server) or in the web.xml file (if run as a servlet), but it's also possible and generally more convenient to configure Canto via a configuration file written in Canto (Canto happens to be a good configuration language).
+Canto is configured via a configuration file written in Canto (Canto happens to be a good configuration language).
 At startup, Canto searches for a file called config.bento in the current directory.
 If found, it looks in this file for configuration information such as the path to the source files for the application and the address and port to listen for requests on.

 ###2.2 Canto as a Service